Skip to content

 No public adopters tracked yet.
 If your repo uses the ATR Action, let us know via a GitHub issue and we'll list it here.

-Adoption forms vary — Cisco AI Defense (PR #79 PoC + PR #99 production) integrates the full rule pack via a rule-packs CLI; Microsoft AGT (PR #908 PoC + PR #1277 production) integrates 287 rules as PolicyDocument with a weekly auto-sync workflow; Gen Digital Sage (PR #33) ships the rule pack inside the agentic-AI risk-scoring layer.
+Adoption forms vary — Cisco AI Defense (PR #79 PoC + PR #99 production) integrates the full rule pack via a rule-packs CLI; Microsoft AGT (PR #908 PoC + PR #1277 production) integrates rules as PolicyDocument (287 rules at time of PR, auto-synced to ATR main since via a weekly workflow); Gen Digital Sage (PR #33) ships the rule pack inside the agentic-AI risk-scoring layer.
 These three count as upstream adoption, separate from Action usage.

 Schema Stability Guarantee